Piano

 Welcome to the Piano Area website of Mississippi State University, Department of Music.
 Located on this site is information concerning auditions, degree programs, classes/lessons, chamber music and ensemble opportunities, scholarships, and FAQ.
 A core mission of our program is to prepare students for professional careers with a well-rounded education in music as well as solo and collaborative performance.
 You are welcome to visit music classes, tour the music building, and meet with faculty and students anytime.
 We would also like to extend a special invitation to attend our fall semester Music Discovery Day and our end of the semester Recitals.

-If you are a prospective student, please take a few moments to browse our website, by visiting the following addresses: www.music.msstate.edu/students and www.music.msstate.edu/academics If you have any other questions please contact the area chair, Dr. Rosângela Sebba at rys3@colled.msstate.edu or call at (662) 325-2854.
+If you are a prospective student, please take a few moments to browse our website, by visiting Future Students and Academics.
+If you have any other questions please contact the area chair, Dr. Rosângela Sebba at rys3@colled.msstate.edu or call at (662) 325-2854.
 We want to hear from you!

 Steinway Initiative

-MSU College of Education and Department of Music announces its All-Steinway School Initiative with the purchase of nine new pianos since April 2015.
-In addition to joining more than 175 institutions of higher learning and conservatories throughout the world with this distinction, the university seeks to become the only Mississippi school holding the prestigious honor.
-Visit our Steinway School Initiative and donate at https://www.music.msstate.edu/steinway/
+MSU College of Education and Department of Music is an All-Steinway School with the purchase of fifty new Steinway new pianos since its kick-off campaign in April 2012.
+Mississippi State University joins more than 250 institutions of higher learning and conservatories throughout the world with such distinction.
+Visit Giving to support the Steinway Initiative.

 Performance Opportunities